maniaplanet/documentation/client/protocol.md

-maniaplanet://#mailto=login								| Send a message to a preferred login maniaplanet://#score=scoremeta							| Link is generated in game to send scores that one can challenge on another computer maniaplanet://#campaign=#1,3@TITLEID        | Play the third map of the first group (usually A03)
+maniaplanet://#mailto=login								| Send a message to a preferred login maniaplanet://#score=scoremeta							| Link is generated in game to send scores that one can challenge on another computer maniaplanet://#campaign=#1,3@TITLEID        | Play the third map of the first group (usually A03) maniaplanet://#openstore=TITLEID            | Will open a URL to the Online Maniaplanet Store according to TitleID maniaplanet://#menustations=*               | * can be home, play, store, options

 ## TitleId?